Best Budget Acoustic Guitars Under and Around $400

 You’ll also find a lot of acoustic-electric guitars in this price range.
 Proceed with caution here, because the pickup and electronics are factored into the cost of the guitar.
 In other words, for the same money you might be able to get a better quality purely acoustic guitar without the electronics.
 Again, an acoustic-electric guitar in this price range might be the perfect choice for you, if you pick the right one.

-In this article I’ve lined up my top acoustic guitars around the $400 price point.
+In this article I’ve lined up my top acoustic guitars around the $400 price point, from some of the best acoustic guitar brands in the world.
 They all sound and look fantastic, and I think any one of them will get the job done for the intermediate-level guitarist.
 But what really matters is what you think.
 Check them out, do your own research, and see if you agree with me.

 Let’s look at some guitars!